 Benefits of All-Girls

 St. Mary Academy - Bay View has been educating and empowering young women since 1874.
 We are dedicated to the unique learning styles of girls and are proud to promote a culture of achievement and sisterhood.
-At Bay View, a girl occupies every roll.
+At Bay View, a girl occupies every role.
 They are encouraged to speak their minds, without interruption, and use their voices first in the classroom, and then beyond, ready to serve a vulnerable world.

 As members of the National Coalition of Girls’ Schools, we think there is no better place to find research about the benefits of all-girls education.
 We invite you to visit their website or stop by the Admissions Office at Bay View to pick up some of NCGS’s materials.